Automation/Scripting Test

 How to Use This Automation/Scripting Skill Test

-Key Roles That Rely on Strong Automation and Scripting Skills
+Key Roles That Require Strong Automation and Scripting Skills

-• Network Engineers: With the rise of software-defined networking, network engineers increasingly rely on automation scripts to manage network configurations, monitor performance, and deploy changes seamlessly.
+• Network Engineers: With the increasing complexity of network environments, Network Engineers use scripting and automation to configure devices, manage network performance, and streamline operations.

 The Risks of Neglecting Automation Skill Assessments